 The CTSI COVID-19 Task Force supports the rapid-response pilot awards.

-Associate Professor, Department of Pharmacotherapy and Translational Research, UF College of Pharmacy
+Associate Professor, Department of Pharmacotherapy and Translational Research

-ssistant Professor of Neurosurgery and Pediatrics, Principal Investigator of the RNA Engineering Laboratory, Preston A. Wells, Jr. Center for Brain Tumor Therapy, UF Brain Tumor Immunotherapy Program.
+Assistant Professor, Departments of Neurosurgery and Pediatrics, Principal Investigator of the RNA Engineering Laboratory, Preston A. Wells, Jr. Center for Brain Tumor Therapy, UF Brain Tumor Immunotherapy Program

 The Translational Science of COVID-19 Seminar Series features UF investigators funded by the Rapid-Response Translational Research Projects to Address COVID-19 Pandemic pilot program.